kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+### Version 1.2.5
+	Combined the Menu and Entity Dimension classes which solves a lot of my variable issues!
+	The info window now updates when an entity is moved or scaled!
 ### Version 1.2.4
 	Cleaned up the main logic functions, still wrapping my head around ruby and sketchup.
 ### Version 1.2.3